The Hermitage, Denistone: CSIRO institutional use (1952-1996)

 In 1958 a second storey was added to the kitchen wing to house the library.
 A corrugated iron hipped roof above the west wing store rooms was replaced by a flat roof in 1959.
 Roof slates turned and roof battens replaced on main roof and east wing.
 Lead hip and ridge flashings replaced with galvanised steel equivalent. c.
 1962 the front gates removed and driveway entry repositioned to existing location. c.
 1960-65 a doorway was inserted from the rear passage to the Chief's room.
 The attic was partitioned off.

 In 1970 a conference room added to kitchen wing. c.
 1970 the benches in lunch room were remodelled.
 In February 1975 the library was extended above conference room.
 Also in the 1970s acousting panelling was hung on walls and ceilings of various rooms.
 In September 1982 The Hermitage was listed on the (now defunct) Register of the National Estate, resulting in conservation works beginning on site.
 In 1985-6 the laboratories were removed.
 Three formerly bricked-up windows in east wing were remade to match the single existing original by the CSIRO on-site works team.
-New window frames and sahses were installed and some of the non-original partitions were removed.
+New window frames and sashes were installed and some of the non-original partitions were removed.
 The CSIRO occupied the site until July 1996 when its Division of Wool Technology relocated the Ryde Wool Textile functions to Geelong.
 Between the 1990s and 2000s the site was returned to private ownership, remaining unoccupied until the present owner, Maksim Holdings purchased the site.
 In 2001 restoration works commenced to the house.
 Between 2009 and 2012, further conservation works implemented to return site to appearance prior to arrival of the CSIRO.

 In 2013 the house and gardens were purchased and is now in private hands.
 It is home to a local family.